zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 unloading it.
 ##### Adoption Status

-It's a recent addition to the standard and only one plugin manager, Zplugin, implements it.
+It's a recent addition to the standard and only one plugin manager, Zinit, implements it.

 ## 4. `@zsh-plugin-run-on-update` Call